Infrastructure Acceleration Fund (IAF)

 This project is crucial for Lower Hutt’s future.
 Here’s how it will help:

-- Better infrastructure – an added benefit of upgrading our stormwater and wastewater systems is that it will help prevent flooding and improve overall reliability.
+• Better infrastructure – an added benefit of upgrading our stormwater and wastewater systems is that it will help prevent flooding and improve overall reliability.

-- Future-proofing our city – these improvements will support the city’s long-term growth and ensure our infrastructure keeps up with demand.
+• Future-proofing our city – these improvements will support the city’s long-term growth and ensure our infrastructure keeps up with demand.

 Project design

 We’ve followed a robust assessment process to systematically evaluate potential options.
 This process includes input from key stakeholders and technical experts through a series of collaborative workshops.
+Options were assessed against essential criteria, eliminating those that did not meet project objectives.
+This has led to the selection of a preferred option.

 The proposed route includes some areas of Kings Crescent and Pretoria Street, connecting to Te Awa Kairangi and the Western Hills sewer main.

-The project will now move into a detailed design, consenting and construction approvals phase, and is expected to be ready for construction works in late 2026.
+The project will now move into a design, consenting and construction approvals phase, and is expected to be ready for construction works in late 2026.

 Timeline

-- Construction is currently scheduled to begin in 2027.
+Construction scheduled to begin

 For more information